 The most common symptoms of uterine fibroids include:

-- Heavy menstrual bleeding
+- Heavy menstrual bleeding or painful periods.

-- Pelvic pressure or pain
+- Pelvic pressure or pain.

-- Frequent urination
+- Frequent urination or trouble urinating.

 When to see a doctor